matheusgalvao1/project2-ca/README.md

 Project for the course of Advanced Computing from Instituto Politecnico de Braganca, this project applies parallel computing using MPI to a serial code for the generation of Mandelbrot set.

 1- Create the executable files
+- Enter the ac-mandelbrot-resources folder
-- To makefile has two different commands
+- The makefile has two different commands
 - "make" will generate the .exe file for serial version
 - "make mpi" will generate the .exe file for the MPI version